KamilRybacki/KafkaPromAgent/README.md

 Enable KPA components (default: `present`)
 * `kpa_stack_values_files_dir` -
-Directory for saving automatically generated values files for the mentat stack
+Directory for saving automatically generated values files for the stack
 (default: `environments/<env>/values`)
 * `kpa_kubeconfig_path` -
 Path to the `kubeconfig` file for the host